cs3157/recitations/A-Unix/unix-editors-compiling.md

     gcc -g myadd.o main.o -o main
     ls

+Or, to compile everything in one go without generating ``.o`` files, do

+    gcc -g -Wall *.c -o main

+A more explicit way where you will specify all the ``.c`` files is (this is identical the the above command),

+    gcc -g -Wall main.c myadd.c -o main

 You should now have an executable file in your directory `main`.
 Calling `./main` will run your program.
 In this scenario, you *must* use `./` to note to